radix/sureberus/doc/src/directives.md

 </test>
 </example>

-Dynamically selects a schema based on the value of a specific key, specified by the `key` sub-directive.
-For example, if you have a value like `{"type": "foo", "foo_specific": "bar"}`, where the `foo` part determines which other keys might exist in the dict (like `foo_specific`), then this directive can help you choose a specific schema to validate with.

-When this directive is applied, it determines a schema to apply by accessing the key named by the `key` sub-directive in the value (which we'll call the "choice").
-If it's not found, then `default_choice` is used.
-It then looks up the schema to use by looking for that "choice" in the `choices` sub-directive.

 ### choose_schema/when_key_exists

 **type** `dict` (described below)

+Dynamically selects a schema based on whether a certain dict key exists.

+The directive should be provided a dictionary, where each **key** can potentially match a key in the value dictionary.
+Each **value** in the directive dictionary should be a Sureberus schema to apply to the dictionary **if** the key exists in the dictionary.

 <example>
 <yaml-schema>